-When the Tel Aviv University Alumni Organization was established in May 2015, it was decided that its focal goal would be strengthening the ties between the alumni and the university, and among the alumni themselves.
-Such bonds are highly beneficial for both parties: while influential, inspiring alumni enhance the value and reputation of the university, a renowned, outstanding university raises the value of every graduate's degree.
+When the Tel Aviv University Alumni Organization was established in May 2015, it was decided that its primary goal would be to strengthen the ties not only between the alumni and the University, but also among alumni themselves.
+Such bonds are mutually beneficial – influential and inspiring alumni enhance the reputation of the University, while an outstanding university raises the value of every graduate's degree.

-Tel Aviv University alumni hold central positions in every area of Israel's economy - an enormous asset which the Organization wishes to highlight, cultivate and utilize.
-Accordingly, one of the Organization's very first initiatives was launching a series of Encounters with Inspiring Alumni.
-In these unique meetings successful TAU graduates from greatly varied fields willingly share the story of their journey to the top with co-alumni.
+Tel Aviv University alumni hold key positions in every area of Israel's economy - an enormous asset which the Organization wishes to highlight, cultivate and promote.
+One of its first initiatives was launching a series of Encounters with Inspiring Alumni.
+In these unique meetings successful TAU graduates from different fields share experiences with fellow alumni about their journey to the top.

-Most meetings consist of two parts: first, the main speaker tells his/her inspiring story; this is followed by a special enrichment or entertainment program, with top lecturers and/or performers.
+Most meetings consist of two parts.
+First, the main speaker tells his/her inspiring story, which is then followed by a special enrichment or entertainment program with top lecturers and/or performers.

-The unique series provides TAU alumni with an enjoyable platform for networking and personal enrichment, equipping them with tools for personal leverage in a friendly and pleasant social atmosphere.
+The unique series provides TAU alumni with an enjoyable platform for networking and personal enrichment in a friendly and pleasant social atmosphere.

-Eeach one of the inspiring alumni who joins the series brings with him/her an entire world.
-Each comes from a different realm, offering a different kind of personal story and inspiration.
-But they all share a desire to give back, a joy of returning to their roots, and the satisfaction of inspiring those co-alumni who want to listen.
+Although every inspiring alumni brings his/her unique experience to life, offering a different kind of personal story and inspiration, they all share a desire to give back, a joy in returning to their roots, and the satisfaction of inspiring their fellow alumni to grow personally and professionally.

 New events are continually advertised on the event calendar in this website and on the Facebook page of the Tel Aviv University Alumni Organization.